q-rapids/qrapids-dashboard_demo-docker/README.md

 ## Pre-requisites

-In order to run the dashboard demo docker, you need to have install Docker Engine and Docker-compose (https://docs.docker.com/).
+In order to run the dashboard demo docker, you need to have install Docker Desktop and Docker-compose (https://docs.docker.com/).

 ## How to deploy dashboard demo docker